learn-co-curriculum/skills-course-introduction/README.md

 including including HTML (HyperText Markup Language), CSS (Cascading Style Sheets), and programming with JavaScript.

-Whether your goal is to perfect your CMS, build your own site, or code for fun, this course will ensure you not only gain the power to _read others' code_, you gain the insight to _create it on your own_.
+Whether your goal is to build a website, style an email newsletter or collaborate with developers, this course will ensure you not only gain the power to _read others' code_, you gain the insight to _create it on your own_.

 ## Expectations